tldr-pages/tldr/pages/linux/pacman-sync.md

 `sudo pacman -Syu --noconfirm {{package}}`

-- Search ([Ss]) the package database for a regular expression or keyword:
+- Search ([s]) the package database for a regular expression or keyword:

 `pacman -Ss "{{search_pattern}}"`